RetroStack/Sorcerer_DreamDisk/README.md

 A Disk Controller for the Exidy Sorcerer and MicroBee, based on the Disk Controller by DreamCards.

+See the ["Notes for Testing Dreamdisk PCB.pdf"](http://filebrowser.exidysorcerer.net/) file at the [Exidy Sorcerer forum](https://www.exidysorcerer.net/) on how to setup and test the PCB including the jumpers.

 CAUTION: !
 This is currently untested !

 ![Sorcerer DreamDisk Overview](Latest/Sorcerer_DreamDisk_Rev1_1_Overview.png)